 It’s worth noting that FedEx worked on its people strategy from its inception, developing its "People-Service-Profit" philosophy back in 1973.
 It developed the processes that became the fundamental foundations of its HR strategy – and recognised the difference between these processes and tasks, and the strategic role of forward-thinking HR managers and consultants.

 Establishing which tasks and activities are necessary, but not a source of value, and those that add value to the organisation, SMEs can start to allocate them more appropriately.
 For instance, should the CEO be managing holiday requests?
 Probably not.
-Yet we’ve found they are spending a fifth of their working week on HR admin.
 Equally, there’s not much value in an HR manager or external consultant getting caught up in the paperwork either.
 These kind of process-oriented tasks can be better performed by dedicated HR software.
 This can free up valuable time for businesses.

 Small business owners often point out that the pricing of HR software is the biggest hurdle in finalising a purchasing decision, especially given the number of competing demands for investment at a crucial stage in their business development.
 But automating these processes actually saves a significant amount of time and money – resources that could be spent putting HR at the centre of the business.